PCC 'should resign' for drink-drivers online naming policy

 He said: "By his comments he is presuming that everyone named by his officers is guilty as charged, even before they have appeared before a court.

-"I am calling for his job because anyone who makes an informed decision must make it on the correct facts and he is so erroneous in the facts he is stating."'Not illegal'
+"I am calling for his job because anyone who makes an informed decision must make it on the correct facts and he is so erroneous in the facts he is stating."

 Mr Freeman said he would prefer to see a policy of more police patrols and drink-drivers being named only once they had been convicted at court.